Contents

 They enjoy the noise and commotion that comes with having children around.
 However, their interactions should be supervised as they can knock over toddlers during play.

-Children should also be taught not to approach a dog while sleeping and eating or try to take away their food as some come become aggressive.
+Children should also be taught not to approach a dog while sleeping and eating or try to take away their food as some can become aggressive.

 They are also very energetic and love the outdoors.
 This makes them excellent companions for hikes, jogs, camping tips or bicycle rides.